 Buying From Children

-While it may be understandable to want to help the poor children of Cambodia, a much more effective method would be to donate money to a reputable charity that helps the country’s education, literacy rates, and economy as a whole.
+While the desire to help the less fortunate in Cambodia is understandable, a more effective approach is to contribute to established charities that support education, literacy, and the overall economy of the country.
 Also read our detailed guide about why you shouldn’t give money to begging children.

 Interacting with Monks at Angkor